 The Spanish language has its own day for celebration.
 And it’s so big that countries such as Japan, Turkey, Australia, Russia, and China have joined.
 I am talking about El Día E: La fiesta de todos los que hablamos español, a project that the Instituto Cervantes will celebrate for the fourth time on June 23th, 2012.

 Why is everybody, including countries that don’t speak Spanish, are so excited about it?
 We are all aware of the importance of the Spanish language in the world.
-It is the second most spoken language on the planet and by 2030, 7.5% of the world population will be Spanish-speaking.
-Because of this, El Día E will be “a day each year where are going to feel the tie of our common language”.
+It is the second most spoken language on the planet and by 2030, 7.5% of the world population will be Spanish speaking.
+Because of this, El Día E will be “a day each year where we are going to feel the tie of our common language”.

 Celebrities and their favorite Spanish word